vkleer/CI_PP1_TD/README.md

 - Watch videos from The Doors
 - Listen to music from The Doors

-### Site Owner Goals
+### Website Owner Goals
 - Provide essential information about The Doors
 - Promote The Doors’ music
 - Provide an intuitive and responsive experience
-- Provide users with a means of contacting site owner
+- Provide users with a means of contacting website owner

 ## User Experience